teklynk/twitch_chat_alerts/README.md

 Edit **data.json**.
 Add your own custom !action commands, !so and other bot responses.

-**auth.json** contains your Twitch oAuth Token and Client ID.
+**auth.json** contains your Twitch oAuth Token.
 If you are using a bot account, then you should generate these token using the bot account and not your main account.

 **data.json** contains the alert actions.